How to get from Manila to Boracay

 Step 2: Kalibo Airport to Caticlan by Bus/Van

-From Kalibo Airport, you will need to take a bus or van to reach Caticlan Port.
+From Kalibo Airport, you’ll need to take a bus or van to reach Caticlan Port.

 We recommend taking a bus for a more comfortable journey.
-You can book an airport shuttle via BookAway for 300 PHP ($5.00).
-Southwest Travel & Tours operates these buses from Kalibo Airport to Caticlan Jetty Port 24 hours daily, with a departure every hour.
+You can book an airport shuttle in advance via BookAway for 310 PHP ($5.30).
+These buses are run by Southwest Travel & Tours and operate 24/7, with departures every hour.
 The bus journey takes 1.5 hours.

 If you prefer to take a van, there are plenty of vans waiting just outside the arrivals hall.
-A van seat is a bit cheaper at 250 PHP ($4.40), but note that it might be a bit cramped, especially if you’re carrying a lot of luggage.
+A van seat is a bit cheaper at 250 PHP ($4.30), but note that it might be a bit cramped, especially if you’re carrying large bags.
 Vans normally leave once they are full.

 Step 3: Caticlan to Boracay by Ferry